tonytsheng/DBHUB/ORA/ON_EC2/readme.md

 These artifacts in this library reference some performance tests for a self-managed Oracle database running on an EC2 instance.
 The following tests were run:
 1. A baseline test.
 Note this baseline test was using an instance shape of ien.large, which is a 2x16 machine.
-2. Increase the size of logfiles from 2G to 5G.
+2. Changed instance shape to ien.24xlarge.
+Increased the size of logfiles from 2G to 5G.
 3. Increase the log buffer size rom 131MB to 10G.
 4. Increase the log_archive_max_processes from 4 to 20.
 5. Spread logfiles across the /u01 /u02 and /u03 filesystems.